Vue 3 i18n: Building a multi-language app with locale switcher

 Interpolation

 Interpolation enables you to add dynamic values within static translation messages.
 For example, suppose you want to greet a user by their name.
-But the problem is, there are so many names in world and therefore we simply cannot hard-code it right into the translation!
+But the problem is, there are so many names in the world and therefore we simply cannot hard-code it right into the translation!
 To overcome this problem, we can use interpolation and dynamically inject the current user’s name into the text when the app is served.
 In other words, your translation turns into something like “Hello, USERNAME_HERE”.

 So, let’s see how to interpolate custom values into translations.
 To achieve this, we should introduce special placeholders written in the following format: {placeholder_title}.
 These placeholders should be added directly into the translation texts, while their values will be provided when calling the $t function.